michaelawyu/stripe-google-demo/TUTORIAL.md

-The service also features integration with Google BigQuery and Google Data Studio to help you monitor, analyze, and visualize the workflow; to set it up, see <walkthrough-editor-open-file filepath="stripe-google-demo/ANALYTICS.md" text="Set up Google BigQuery and Google Data Studio"></walkthrough-editor-open-file>.
+The service also features integration with Google BigQuery and Google Data Studio to help you monitor, analyze, and visualize the workflow; to set it up, see <walkthrough-editor-open-file filepath="stripe-google-demo/analytics.md" text="Set up Google Data Studio"></walkthrough-editor-open-file>.